LaunchCodeEducation/skills-back-end-java/studios/cheese-mvc-persistent/many-to-many/README.md

 private List<Menu> menus;
 ```

 This field will configure the other side of our many-to-many relationship.
 It represents the list of `Menu` objects that a give cheese is contained in.
 In order to tell Hibernate how to store and populate objects from the list, we give specify that the field should be `mappedBy` the `cheeses` field of the `Menu` class.

+In other words, the items in this list should correspond to the `Menu` objects that contain a given `Cheese` object in their `cheeses` list.
+And the inverse relationship is true as well: The items in `Menu.cheeses` should correspond to the `Cheese` objects that have a given `Menu` object in their `menus` list.
 Hibernate will notice that our list contains `Menu` objects, and will look in that classes for a property with the same name as that specified by the `mappedBy` attribute.

 We won't be accessing `menus` outside this class, so there's no need currently to make it anything other than `private`.
-In the course of setting up a similar relationship, if you expected to need this field outside the class, you would make it accessible at this point.

 <aside class="aside-warning" markdown="1">
 There are multiple ways that we could have set up this relationship using JPA annotations.
 When looking at documentation, you'll surely see variations of this configuration.